k2view-academy/K2View-Academy/articles/39_fabric_catalog/21_advanced_settings.md

   <img src="images/discovery_folder.png"  />

   * The **MTable** subfolder holds the MTables used by the Catalog's various processes.
-In addition, when [Build Artifacts](09_build_artifacts.md) is performed, the Catalog artifact file called **catalog_field_info.csv** is also created in this folder.
+In addition, when [Build Artifacts](09_build_artifacts.md) is performed, the Catalog artifact - **catalog_field_info.csv** - is created in this folder.
   * The **plugins.discovery** is a configuration file that defines a list of plugins and their execution order.
 Starting Fabric V8.0,  the file exists in this location only when project-level overrides have been performed.
-Click [here](/articles/39_fabric_catalog/04_plugin_framework.md) for more details about this file.

 * *Show Catalog Commands* is a Web Studio setting that either shows or hides the Catalog's related commands **Run Discovery Job** and **Open in Catalog** in the Web Studio.